 At times, we translators are faced with difficulties on how to render certain time-related phrases in the target language.
 In this article I tried to demonstrate what would be the best English translation for the Portuguese verb haver in the following passage from a preface of a book reprint by Camilo Castelo Branco (dated 1879).

 “E por isso mesmo se reimprime.
 O bom senso público relê isto, compara com aquilo, e vinga-se barrufando com frouxos de riso realista as páginas que há dez anos aljofarava com lágrimas românticas.” (emphasis added)

-For purposes of comparison and analysis, I used a personal example side by side with the passage in question.
+For purposes of comparison and analysis, let’s take a look at this PDF chart, in which I used an example of my personal life to contrast with the passage in question.